axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 I usually specialize on `Int`, `Long` and `Double`, in many cases that's enough:

     class Foo[@specialized(Int, Long, Double) T]

+In fact, you will find that the `FunctionN` classes in the Scala standard library are specialized only for specific types.
+And the higher the arity, the less they're specialized.

 > Restrict your specialized primitive types to ensure shorter compilation times and make compiler output smaller.